Raphhh/puppy/README.md

 ### Use any server

+First, you have to know that the public http access to Puppy is the dir '/public'.
+It is where you will put your css or your js.

-If Puppy is not the root of your site, create a local config with the base dir to redefine.
-For example, if you will launch Puppy in the root 'localhost/puppy/public', your local config will be:
+If Puppy is not located at the root of your url address, create a local config to define the base url.
+For example, if you will launch Puppy at 'http://localhost/puppy/public', your local config must be:

 ```php
 // config/local.php